 You can submit a transcript from the other Bible school and your case will be studied on its own individual merit.
 Berean College courses will always be accepted, provided your grade was passing.

 No, courses can be taken at any time they are offered.
-You can even jump into the cycle in mid-stream, if you miss the first enrollment.
+You can even jump into the cycle in mid-stream if you miss the first enrollment.
 However, the courses have been arranged logically in the best order to be taken.
-Example: The very first course is Hermeneutics, the art of proper scripture interpretation.
-We feel that a student should know how to “rightly divide the Word of truth” before diving into an intense study of it.
+Example: The very first course is AG History, Missions, and Governance to give a background of the Assemblies of God.

 The Bethlehem campus classes meet on the FIRST Saturday of each month (Sept-June).